Pediatric Critical Care Fellowship

-The Intensive Care Units at Nationwide Children's Hospital includes 40 PICU beds and 20 Cardiothoracic ICU beds, combining for more than 2,726 admissions per year.
-Led by 19 critical care faculty, our PICU team cares for children from all hospital services, surgical and medical.
+The Intensive Care Units at Nationwide Children's Hospital includes 54 PICU beds and 20 Cardiothoracic ICU beds, combining for approximately 3,000 admissions per year.
+Led by 25 critical care faculty, our PICU team cares for children from all hospital services, surgical and medical.
 Our cardiothoracic ICU is led by a team of eight cardiac intensivists, many with dual certification in cardiology and critical care medicine.
 Extracorporeal Membrane Oxygenation, Level 1 trauma and burn care, and surgical management of complex congenital heart disease are among the treatments available to patients at Nationwide Children's Hospital along with heart, lung, heart/lung, kidney, and bone marrow transplantation.

 What You Need to Know

 Nationwide Children's Hospital has consistently held the lowest severity-adjusted mortality rate among our peer institutions in a national benchmarking database.
 This means many children who would be predicted to die—by their initial illness severity—don't.
 There are many reasons for this, including outstanding multidisciplinary teamwork; innovative yet evidence-driven practice; and a culture of quality and safety that permeates the PICU.

 Creating a safe day every day is a core value in our everyday work.
 Patient safety is especially important.
 Our PICU nosocomial infection rates are among some of the lowest in the country despite the size and acuity of our unit.